Ralph Reed: Indian gambling scandals

 In December 2005, three Texas public interest groups filed a complaint with Travis County Attorney David Escamilla on December 1, 2005, alleging that Reed failed to register as a lobbyist in 2001 or 2002 when he was working for Abramoff.
-Escamilla said on March 27, 2006, "his office had concluded its investigation – but that a two-year statute of limitations on misdemeanors from 2001 and 2002 had expired."
+Escamilla said on March 27, 2006, "his office had concluded its investigation—but that a two-year statute of limitations on misdemeanors from 2001 and 2002 had expired."

 On June 22, 2006, the U.S. Senate Committee on Indian Affairs released its final report on the scandal.
-The report said that Reed had used his contacts to conservative Christian groups to prevent the opening or expansion of casinos competing with the casinos operated by Abramoff's clients from 1998 to 2002 and that he had been paid a total of $5.3 million through Abramoff's law firm and from organizations controlled by Abramoff's partner Michael Scanlon.
+It said that Reed had used his contacts to conservative Christian groups to prevent the opening or expansion of casinos competing with the casinos operated by Abramoff's clients from 1998 to 2002 and had been paid $5.3 million through Abramoff's law firm and from organizations controlled by Abramoff's partner Michael Scanlon.
 The report did not accuse Reed of having known about Abramoff's illegal activities.

-The report further states that under the guidance of the Mississippi Choctaw tribe's planner, Nell Rogers, the tribe agreed to launder money because "Ralph Reed did not want to be paid directly by a tribe with gaming interests."
-It also states that Reed used non-profits, like Grover Norquist's Americans for Tax Reform, as pass-throughs to disguise the origin of the funds, and that "the structure was recommended by Jack Abramoff to accommodate Mr. Reed’s political concerns."

-Reed was never charged with any wrongdoing concerning the Indian gambling scandals.
+The report also says that under the guidance of the Mississippi Choctaw tribe's planner, Nell Rogers, the tribe agreed to launder money because "Ralph Reed did not want to be paid directly by a tribe with gaming interests", that Reed used nonprofits like Grover Norquist's Americans for Tax Reform as pass-throughs to disguise the funds' origin, and that "the structure was recommended by Jack Abramoff to accommodate Mr. Reed’s political concerns."
+Reed was never charged with any wrongdoing in the Indian gambling scandals.

+Faith and Freedom Coalition

+In 2009, Reed founded the Faith and Freedom Coalition, and as of 2025 continues to serve as its chairman.